Top management biographies

 After graduating in Economics and Business Administration from the Luiss University of Rome, in 1987 he joined the studies' department at Montedison, where he eventually became Manager for Corporate Communication and Investor Relations at Montedison USA.
 In 1997, he joined Enel and was appointed Director of External Relations of the group.
 He also served as Director of External Relations in Confindustria.
 In 2002, he joined the Banca Intesa group as Director of External Relations.
-In 2005, he served as Senior Executive Vice President for International Public Affairs and Communication of the Eni group and as Chairman of Eni USA.
+In 2005, he served as Senior Executive Vice President for International Public Affairs and Communication of the Eni group and as Chair of Eni USA.
 From September 2014 to December 2017, he served as Head of International and Regulatory Affairs of the Intesa Sanpaolo group.
-Within the Intesa Sanpaolo group, he serves as Chairman of Banca IMI Securities Corporation and as a board member of Intesa Sanpaolo Innovation Center and Intesa Sanpaolo Highline.
+Within the Intesa Sanpaolo group, he serves as Chair of Intesa Sanpaolo IMI Securities Corp., as Vice President of the Advisory Board IMPACT and as a board member of Intesa Sanpaolo Innovation Center and Intesa Sanpaolo Highline.

-He serves on the Board of Directors of the Luiss University and he is a member of the Board of Evaluation of the Università Cattolica, where he also teaches as a Guest Lecturer.
-He is also a member of the Board of Directors of the American Chamber of Commerce in Italy, the Scientific Committee of the “Fondazione Osservatorio sulla Criminalità nell’Agricoltura e sul Sistema Agroalimentare” (Association against organized crime in Farming and in Food Farming) and a member of the International Advisory Council and the Foreign Policy Leadership Council of the Brookings Institution in Washington D.C..
-He also serves as Chairman of the Jury Panel of the Marisa Bellisario Award.
-He is a representative of the Ministry of Foreign Affairs and International Cooperation within the “Italy-Israel Foundation for Culture and the Arts”, a Visiting Fellow at the Oxford University (Green Templeton College), and is a board member of ABI (Italian Banking Association) and a member of its Executive Committee.
+He serves on the Board of Directors of the Luiss University and is Vice President of the American Chamber of Commerce in Italy.
+He is a member of the Scientific Committee of the “Fondazione Osservatorio sulla Criminalità nell’Agricoltura e sul Sistema Agroalimentare” (Association against organized crime in Farming and in Food Farming) and a member of the International Advisory Council and the Foreign Policy Leadership Council of the Brookings Institution in Washington D.C..
+He also serves as Chair of the Jury Panel of the Marisa Bellisario Award.
+He is a representative of the Ministry of Foreign Affairs and International Cooperation within the “Italy-Israel Foundation for Culture and the Arts”, a Visiting Fellow at the Oxford University (Green Templeton College) and is a board member of ABI (Italian Banking Association) and a member of its Executive Committee.
 He was knighted “Cavaliere di Gran Croce” for Services to the Italian Republic.

 Mauro Micillo (Desenzano, 1970).

-Head of the IMI Corporate & Investment Banking Division of Intesa.
+Chief of IMI Corporate & Investment Banking Division since 27 April 2016.